Akash-N-Pai/multi_tool_agent/README.md

 # 🌤️🕒 Multi Tool Agent

 A simple AI agent built with [Google's Agent Development Kit (ADK)](https://github.com/google/generative-ai-docs/tree/main/tools/agent-development-kit) that responds to user queries about the **weather** and **current time** in specific cities.
-The agent uses tool functions defined in Python and is configured to run locally with Gemini models via Google AI Studio.
+The agent uses tool functions defined in Python and supports multiple AI models including Gemini, GPT-4, and Claude via LiteLLM integration.

 ---